 If one of your teeth is damaged, decayed, or unhealthy, it may need to be extracted.
-Luck Family Dental has been performing minimally-invasive basic extractions for years and is always sure to be as gentle as possible if you are in need of tooth removal.
+Our Fort Mill family dentist has been performing minimally-invasive basic extractions for years and is always sure to be as gentle as possible if you are in need of tooth removal.
 If it is necessary to remove one of your teeth, we offer to all of our patients, so if you are feeling nervous about having a tooth extracted, you’re sure to get the care you need from our compassionate team.

 Understanding the process

 The process of having a tooth extracted at our office is quite simple.
 First, your tooth and gum area will be numbed, cleaned, and disinfected.
 After this, Dr. Luck will use a special tool called a “dental elevator” to loosen the tooth in its socket.
 Once the tooth has been sufficiently loosened, Dr. Luck will remove it by the root.
 Then, the socket is cleaned, disinfected, and sutured shut.
 This process typically only takes about 5 minutes per tooth.

 Why Would I Need A Tooth Extraction?

 There are a number of reasons that you may need one of your teeth extracted.
 The most common reason, by far, is the improper growth of wisdom teeth.
 Wisdom teeth grow into our mouths during our late teens and early twenties, and can often cause dental health issues like tooth infections, impacted teeth, and undesirable changes in your alignment and bite.

 Tooth extractions may also be used to remove one or more teeth that have been seriously damaged by tooth decay oror an oral injury.
 Extraction of one or more teeth may also be required before placing a dental implant, or when a full-arch denture is being designed.

 Prepare For Dental Implants